berops/claudie/docs/claudie-workflow/claudie-workflow.md

 Done or Error state.
 Any changes to the input manifest while it is in the Scheduled state will be reflected after it is moved to the Done state.
 After which the cycle repeats.

+Each cluster has a current state and desired state based on which tasks are created.
+The desired state is created only once, when changes to the configuration are detected.
+Several tasks can be created that will gradually converge the current state to the desired state.
+Each time a task is picked up by the builder service the relevant state from the current state is transferred to the task so that each task has up-to-date information about current infrastructure and its up to the builder service to build/modify/delete the missing pieces in the picked up task.

+Once a task is done building, either in error of successfully, the current state should be updated by the builder service so that the manager has the actual information about the current state of the infrastructure.
+When the manager receives a request for the update of the current state it transfers relevant information to the desired state that was created at the beginning, before the tasks were scheduled.
+This is the only point where the desired state is updated, and we only transfer information from current state (such as newly build nodes, ips, etc...).
+After all tasks have finished successfully the current and desired state should match.

 ## Builder

 Processed tasks scheduled by the manager gradually building the desired state of the infrastructure.
 It communicates with `terraformer`, `ansibler`, `kube-eleven` and `kuber` services in order to manage the infrastructure.